 It made me think; How can I better prepare myself for riding in cold weather?
 What kind of gear or accessories can I use to ride safe and warm?
-So I did some searching for every piece of gear, every gadge for farkle that I could use to stay warm on my motorcycle in the winter.
+So I did some searching for every piece of gear, every gadget for sale that I could use to stay warm on my motorcycle in the winter.
 Here’s what I found.

 Cold Weather Base Layer

-Advancements in textile technology have made cold weather base layers so much more effective over the years.
+Advancements in textile technology have made cold-weather base layers so much more effective over the years.
 Long gone are the old cotton thermals that your grandpa used to wear.
-They’ve been replace with synthetic fabrics or high quality natural fibers like Merino Wool.
+They’ve been replaced with synthetic fabrics or high-quality natural fibers like Merino Wool.